 The work will be performed in collaboration with Laboratories of Ophthalmology and Biochemistry, Department of Neurology, and Institute for Digestive Research.

-2013-2015 – collaboration in post doc project BioMONDA "Multimodal data analysis of optic nerve and it's environment based on biophysical models", funded by the Research Council of Lithuania
+2013-2015 – collaboration in post doc (dr. Asta Kybartaitė-Žilienė) project BioMONDA "Multimodal data analysis of optic nerve and it's environment based on biophysical models", funded by Research Council of Lithuania, head prof. A.Kriščiukaitis

-2010-2011 – collaboration in project „Multivariate analysis based non invasive evaluation of central haemodynamics and prognosis of patient status” No. MIP-68/2010, funded by Research Council of Lithuania
+2010-2011 – collaboration in the project No MIP-68/2010 „Multivariate analysis based non invasive evaluation of central haemodynamics and prognosis of patient status”, funded by the Research Council of Lithuania, head prof. A.Kriščiukaitis

 Université de Rennes 1, France; Pontifícia Universidade Católica do Rio Grande do Sul / Microgravity Centre, Porto Alegre, Brazil; Albert Einstein College, NY, USA; State University of New York, USA; University of Michigan, USA; Free University of Berlin, Germany.